-In circuit switching network resources (bandwidth) is divided into pieces and bit delay is constant during a connection.
+In circuit switching network resources (bandwidth) are divided into pieces and bit delay is constant during a connection.
 The dedicated path/circuit established between sender and receiver provides a guaranteed data rate.
 Data can be transmitted without any delays once the circuit is established.

-Telephone system network is the one of example of Circuit switching.
+Telephone system network is one of the example of Circuit switching.
 TDM (Time Division Multiplexing) and FDM (Frequency Division Multiplexing) are two methods of multiplexing multiple signals into a single carrier.

 - Frequency Division Multiplexing : Divides into multiple bands